eshbaugh/DevOps/README.md

 This repository contains files that are using to explore DevOps automation.

 ## Docker TLS encription
-Note: Both ca and consul are prerequisites for creating a TLS secure connection to docker and docker network encryption.
+Both ca and consul are prerequisites for creating a TLS secure connection to docker and docker network encryption.

-Note2: This setup is intended for educational purposes only!
+This setup is intended for educational purposes only!
 Aditional precautions, and perminate orchastration is required in production.

-Note 3: Docker 1.12.0-rc3 or newer is required and not installed by these scripts
+Docker 1.12.0-rc3 or newer is required and not installed by these scripts

 #### ca
 Certificate Authority